giovi321/NLD-booster-DJI/Mini_4_Pro.md

 9) glue with the siliconic glue the booster board to the piece of aluminum between the GPS antenna and the obstacle avoidance sustem sensors cluster
 ![338014191-0cf86dd7-0990-4a75-bb7f-b0593a43f2f9](https://github.com/user-attachments/assets/fe16bee5-c781-47db-b6e7-0b92493f2129)
 ![338014202-ce52ea50-1f77-40a8-8729-f0c561dd3514](https://github.com/user-attachments/assets/c3c859e9-9023-474b-a12a-b78a3b6776f4)
+NOTE: you cannot see it from the picture, but I did install a thin heatsink (the one you get from NLD) below the booster board.